JasonGuoo/gemini-cli-api/README.md

     *   `temperature`, `top_p`, `n`, `stop`, `max_tokens`, `presence_penalty`, `frequency_penalty`, `logit_bias`, etc.
     The API will simply pass the prompt to `gemini` and return whatever it generates based on its own internal settings.

-2.  **Token Usage:** Token count information (`prompt_tokens`, `completion_tokens`, `total_tokens`) is retrieved by running a separate `/stats` command within the CLI after a response is generated.
-While this provides a good estimate, it may not be perfectly analogous to the official OpenAI API's token accounting.
+2.  **Token Usage:** The `gemini-cli` does not provide token usage information when using the `--prompt` flag.
+Therefore, the `usage` field in the API response will not be populated.

 3.  **Performance:** Each API call involves interacting with a command-line subprocess, which introduces more overhead than a native API integration.